 Bonus Tip: If you want to paint in a straight line or if you want to paint from one spot to another in a straight line without dragging the brush, click on the starting point, hold Shift and click the ending point.
 This will paint a straight continuous line between the start and the end spot.

-How do I rotate brushes in Photoshop?
+How do I rotate a custom brush in Photoshop?

 How do I flip a brush in Photoshop?